PremiseWP/premise-tabs/README.md

 ### Changelog
 * **2.0.0:** Simplified the use of the Premise_Tabs class to 3 arguments:
-	* Tabs: _Requied_ array containing the information for each tab.
+	* Tabs: _Required_ array containing the information for each tab.
 	* Options: _Optional_ string to add as skin or array with options.
 	* Raw: _Optional_ boolean true returns raw html.
 Default is false
 	* Added basic styles for 4 different "skins" - `top`, `bottom`, `left`, `right`.